lordpengwin/muzak/README.md

 #### Manually
 * Create a function in Amazon Lambda
-* In the muzak top level directory Zip up the files to upload to Lambda zip -r muzak.zip muzak.js config.js node_modules
+* In the muzak top level directory Zip up the files to upload to Lambda zip -r muzak.zip *.js intents persist info node_modules

 ### Commands: